Covariant cosmological quantum space-time, higher-spin and gravity in the IKKT matrix model: Wavefunctions, higher-spin modes and covariance

 for some spectrum of eigenvalues $m^2$ which could a priori have any sign.
 Via the quantization map $\cQ$ of \eqref{quantization-map}, these correspond precisely to fields with mass $m^2$ on $\cM^{3,1}$ with effective metric $G^{\mu\nu}$.
 Quite remarkably, we will see in section \ref{sec:gaugefix} that the on-shell, propagating modes in the present theory are precisely given in terms of eigenmodes of $\Box$ with $m^2=0$.
 However they are expected to be non-trivial combinations of different $\L$ modes. \paragraph{Tensor generators and tensor fields.} Now consider the fluctuation modes on $\cM^{3,1}$ more explicitly.
 They can be expanded in terms of the $\theta^{ab}$ generators as follows:

 This will be refined below in terms of the $\theta^{\mu\nu}$ and/or $t^\mu$ generators.
 Then the coefficient functions $\phi_{ab}(x)$ etc.\ can be interpreted as functions (or higher-spin tensor fields) on\footnote{We will ignore the dependence on two sheets $\cM^\pm$ for simplicity.} $\cM^{3,1}$, or more properly as sections of higher-spin bundles on $H^4$.
-Again, this expansion is truncated at $n$.

 Due to the constraints of $\cM^{ab}$, these coefficient functions are not independent, and there are various possibilities how to parametrize the most general modes.
 For $H^4$, this has been achieved in \cite{Sperling:2018xrm}.
 To make this more transparent, we will focus on the semi-classical limit from now on.
 Then $\cC^0$ reduces to the space of functions on $H^4$ resp.\ $\cM^{3,1}$, and the $\cC^s$ are modules over $\cC^0$.
 The Casimir $\cS^2$ then measures the spin of the local $SU(2)_L$ acting along the fiber.